1. Education

 • Type of Institution: private liberal arts college

-• For acceptance rate, test scores, costs and other information, visit the McDaniel College profile.
+• For acceptance rate, costs and other information, visit the McDaniel College profile.

 MICA, the Maryland Institute College of Art